gvnn/convos-service/readme.md

 The application uses .env library [https://github.com/vlucas/phpdotenv](https://github.com/vlucas/phpdotenv).
 By default it connects to a mysql database called *convos*, with username and passowrd *convos*.
-To change the settings simply create a .evn file, below an example
+To change the settings simply create a .env file, below an example

     APP_ENV=local
     APP_DEBUG=true